Lisdexamfetamine is used to treat attention deficit hyperactivity disorder (ADHD).

-- There is a small amount of evidence to show that a change in diet may help some children with ADHD.
+- There is a small amount of evidence to show that a change in diet may help some children with attention deficit hyperactivity disorder.
 If you think that diet may be a factor for you or your child, discuss this with your doctor to see if speaking with a dietician might be of benefit.

 - Before buying any medicines, check with your pharmacist which medicines are safe to take alongside lisdexamfetamine.

-- You (or your child) should not drink alcohol while on lisdexamfetamine.
+- You (or your child) should not drink alcohol whilst being treated with lisdexamfetamine.

 - If you (or your child) are due to have an operation, it is important that you tell the person carrying out the treatment that you are taking lisdexamfetamine.

 - You should not stop taking this treatment without first talking to a doctor.
-This is because stopping suddenly may cause problems, and also the symptoms of ADHD may come back.
+This is because stopping suddenly may cause problems, and also the symptoms of attention deficit hyperactivity disorder may come back.